jaidaplair/jaidaplair/README.md

 - 👋 Hi, I’m @jaidaplair
-- 👀 I’m interested in gaming and dogs
+- 👀 I’m interested in gaming
-- 🌱 I’m currently learning java in computer science
 - 💞️ I’m looking to collaborate on gaming projects

 <!---